Taboose Pass Trailhead

 Sawmill Pass provides access to Mt Perkins, Colloseum Mtn, and Mt Baxter.
 Armstrong Canyon is often used to climb Mt Perkins, and is one of the few places where a 4WD can be put to good use reaching an unmaintained trailhead on the east side.
 This is an infrequently visited area on the eastern fringe of Kings Canyon National Park.
 The Division Creek Powerhouse is a great landmark that will help you find each other, and there is lots of parking there for those who don't want to risk taking passenger cars further.

-The map for GPS route 'EASY 2WD ROAD' shows roads and waypoints from 395 to the powerhouse:
+The map for GPS route SAWMILL EASY 2WD shows roads and waypoints from 395 to the powerhouse:

 Start by getting yourself to US-395 between Independence and Big Pine on the east side of the Sierra Nevada.
-Turn west on Black Rock Springs Road (not Division Creek Road), which is marked by road name signs on each side of the highway and a large yellow 4-way intersection sign.
+Turn west on Black Rock Springs Road (not Division Creek Road), which is marked by road name signs on each side of the highway and a large yellow 4-way intersection sign (waypoint 395SAW).
 This intersection is 18 miles south of Big Pine, 2 miles south of a rest stop, and 8 miles north of Independence.

 Follow Black Rock Springs Road (the green line on the map above, which is called Sawmill Creek Road on some maps) from US-395 (waypoint 395SAW) due west to a 'T' intersection with Tinemaha Road (waypoint SAW2).
 Turn right (north) at the 'T' and then turn left (west again) at Division Creek Road (waypoint SAW3) where a brown sign points you to the 'Sawmill Pass Trail'.
 Stay on this road as it goes west-northwest through waypoint SAW4 (not a junction, just west of a cattle guard) and then west to the powerhouse at waypoint DIVPWR (where the pavement ends).
 Unless you're meeting people at the powerhouse, continue to the Sawmill Pass trailhead at waypoint SAWTH.
 (On the map below, the trail to Sawmill Pass is the blue line that goes southwest from SAWTH, and the road to Armstrong is the red line making a right turn to the northwest at SAWTH.)

-The map for GPS route 'HARD 4WD ROAD' shows details of the two trailheads above the powerhouse:
+shows details of the two trailheads above the powerhouse:

 If you're headed for Armstrong Canyon, continue northwest past the Sawmill trailhead to waypoint ARMS00 and then southwest to waypoint ARMS01 (the red line on the map above).
 If you go west-southwest at ARMS01 you wind up in Spook Canyon, a trail-less winter route.
 Most people will turn right (north) and follow road 12S01 to waypoint ARMS02 and then west to waypoint ARMS03 (the passenger car trailhead for Armstrong Canyon).
 There is a nice campsite in the trees here, but it is NOT the place marked Scotty Spring on the map, even though people often say they are starting from the spring.